6mp/exchange/README.md

-# C++ limit order book with python visualizer
+# virtual stock exchange

 ## Features
+- C++ orderbook and matching engine
+- Python trading interface
 - C++ build is fully automated from fetching grpc/protoc to compiling protobufs
-- Communication between the orderbook and python is done using grpc
+- Communication between the backend and python interface is done using grpc

 ## Setup